outeredge/magento-base-module/README.md

   - `outeredge:config` lists all recent config changes
 * Adds support for newer version of MariaDB
 * Disables jQuery mutate console messages
+* Forces the first encryption key to always be used for media assets

 ### Console Commands